Section 3000 Business

 The following terms and conditions are to be used as guidelines when determining eligibility of a non-resident student to enroll or continue enrollment in the Madison Public Schools.
 This policy shall not be applied to decisions about enrollment of students who reside in a town that has a designated high school agreement with the Madison Public Schools or to non-resident students who are otherwise entitled to attend Madison Public Schools in accordance with law.

-- The Superintendent or his/her designee may approve the enrollment or continuation of enrollment of a non-resident student if class size and other considerations such as the availability of resources permit.
+- he Superintendent or his/her designee may approve the enrollment or continuation of enrollment of a non-resident student if class size and other considerations such as the availability of resources permit.
 The Superintendent shall make decisions regarding class size and/or the availability of resources.

 - The Superintendent or his/her designee shall not hire additional staff to permit enrollment or continuation of enrollment for a non-resident student under this policy.